-When someone leaves a negative reviews about your business it can be far more damaging then ever imagined.
+When someone leaves a negative review about your business it can be far more damaging than ever imagined.
 There is a tendency for those reviews to carry more credibility in the eyes of the reader.
-Unfortunately it is far more likely a customer will leave a bad review than a good one usually because there is an emotional connection.
+Unfortunately, it is far more likely a customer will leave a bad review than a good one usually because there is an emotional connection.

 An unfavorable review, whether legitimate or not can make or break a business and create a spiral effect of negative publicity.
 Sites like Yelp and Four Square carry a lot of weight with search engines and Google Plus is still the eight hundred pound gorilla.
 You need to stay on top of what people are saying about you and your business.

 On the other hand, positive reviews will actually increase your bottom line.
 Studies have shown a definite relationship between the increase in one’s rating and the increase in company revenues.

 “It takes 10-12 positive reviews to offset the impact of one negative”

 How Reputation Affects Your Business

 - 80% say NEGATIVE information online has made them change mind about purchasing a product or service

 - – 2011 Cone Online Influence Trend Tracker